 - What kind of pornography do you watch, and how much time do you usually spend watching it?

 - Do you think you could go the rest of your life without looking at pornography?
 If not, have you thought about getting help?

 - Have you ever paid someone for sex?

 - How many past sexual partners have you had?

 - Have you ever been unfaithful or cheated in the past?

-If you can think of it, ask about it and be specific.
-Remember, it’s much easier to ask these questions if you’ve already been open about your stance on porn before the bigger conversation rolls around.
-You should be aware of your standards and what is and is not okay with you before you go into these conversations.
-If some of the answers reveal problematic sexual behaviors, it doesn’t have to automatically mean the relationship can’t proceed, especially if they are willing to get help.
-However, you should know before the conversation happens what the deal-breakers are so that you can hold to your standards.
-Maybe you are willing to give dating a shot if they use pornography up to 3 times per week and are willing to get help, but a history of paying for sex is a deal-breaker for you.
-Maybe you are okay with a history of porn use, but a history of over 50 sexual partners is a hurdle you can’t clear.
+If some answers reveal problematic sexual behaviors, it doesn’t automatically mean the end of the relationship, especially if they are willing to get help.
+However, you should know what your deal-breakers are so you can hold to your standards.
+You may be willing to keep dating if they use pornography up to three times per week and are willing to get help, but a history of paying for sex is a deal-breaker.
+Perhaps you are okay with a history of porn use, but a history of over 50 sexual partners is a hurdle you can’t clear.
 Maybe you simply aren’t willing to date someone who’s ever had a pornography or sexual addiction.
-Whatever your boundaries are, find them and remember that it’s okay to pursue what you need to feel safe and secure in a relationship.
+Whatever your boundaries, find them and remember it’s okay to pursue what you need to feel safe and secure in a relationship.

 3. Why do we need to bring up the hard questions?